krasio/ey-pyapns/README.md

 [pyapns](https://github.com/samuraisam/pyapns) is an universal Apple Push Notification Service (APNS) provider.

-This is simple Chef recipe that can be used to install it on Engine Yard environment.
+This is simple Chef recipe that can be used to install and monitor it on Engine Yard cloud.

 Usage:
 =====================================